Asish-baidya29/Credit_Card_Financial_Dashboard/README.md

 3. Drill down into specific segments for detailed analysis
 4. Use filters to analyze by card type, geography, or customer segment

-## Contributing

-For questions or contributions, please contact the project stakeholders.

-## License

-Internal use only - Confidential business intelligence dashboard

----

-**Last Updated**: Week 53, 2024
-**Dashboard Version**: 1.0